johlrogge/foliage/readme.md

 Foliage - HTML in javascript
 ============================
 The basic idea of foliage is to provide modular, non-magical, easy to use, easy to extend, html-builders in javascript.
+The philosophy is that markup is for computers and code is for humans.
+Foliage tries to make client coding as human as possible.

 Easy to use